Nob Hill 3

 No analysis available

-I looked for explicit owner-occupancy figures or descriptive phrases such as "80% owner occupied" or "majority owner occupied," but found none.
-The listings do not provide any percentage or occupancy mix information for the building.
+I looked for explicit owner-occupancy figures or descriptive phrases such as '80% owner occupied' or 'majority owner occupied,' but found none.
+The remarks discuss the community, amenities, and unit condition, but do not provide any occupancy-rate information.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.